 He is author of 90+ articles in national and international journals; 82 of which peer-reviewed scientific journals.
 Editorial Activity: Chief Editor of Open Geospatial Data, Software and Standards (Springer - from 2019).
-Editorial Board for the following Journals: ISPRS Journal of Photogrammetry and Remote Sensing (Elsevier) [2012-2016], Remote Sensing Applications: Society and Environment (Elsevier), Remote Sensing (MDPI), Geomatics Natural Hazards and Risk (Taylor and Francis), Applied Geomatics (Springer), Bollettino SIFET (Società Italiana di Fotogrammetria e Topografia)
+Editorial Board for the following Journals: ISPRS Journal of Photogrammetry and Remote Sensing (Elsevier) [2012-2016], Remote Sensing Applications: Society and Environment (Elsevier), Remote Sensing (MDPI), Geomatics Natural Hazards and Risk

+(Taylor and Francis), Applied Geomatics (Springer), Bollettino SIFET (Società Italiana di Fotogrammetria e Topografia)

 Laura Secco Associate Professor.
-She got her PhD in Real Estate Appraisal and Land Economics in 1999.
-She is teaching "Forest Policy, Governance and Conflict Management" at the Forest Science MSc course, and "Social and Environmental Responsibility" at the Local Development MSc course.
+She teaches "Forest Policy, Governance and Conflict Management" at the Forest Science MSc course, and "Social and Environmental Responsibility" at the Local Development MSc course.
 Her scientific activity is focused on forest and natural resources governance, forest policy, rural development, social-environmental responsibility, social innovation and its impact evaluation.
 She has an extensive research experience, participating in several international and national projects.
 Currently, she is involved in three Horizon 2020 projects: scientific coordinator for UNIPD in SIMRA; member of the research team in ALTERFOR and SINCERE.
 She acts as peer-reviewer in many international scientific Journals.
 She published more than 100 scientific papers (34 ISI/Scopus) and research reports.